trinitylake-io/trinitylake/docs/format/tree/b-tree.md

 # B-Tree

-A N-way search tree only enforces the general requirements for the number of children per tree node.
+An [N-way search tree](./search-tree.md#n-way-search-tree) only enforces the general requirements for the number of children per tree node.
 The tree could become imbalanced over time.
 A B-tree of order N is a self-balancing N-way search tree that enforces a set of rules when updating the tree:

 1. All leaf nodes must appear at the same level
 2. The root node must have at least 2 children, unless it is also a leaf